iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ![heap snapshot 2](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot2.png)

 You'll notice that the object count for _HTMLLIElement_ is 2.
-The first count is for the _HTMLLIElement_ constructor itself and the second is for the li instance that we just created saved to the variable li.
-Behind the scenes, _document.createElement()_ is making use of the HTMLLIElement constructor and the factory pattern to create list item elements.
+The first count is for the _HTMLLIElement_ constructor function itself and the second is for the _li_ instance that we just created saved to the variable _li_.
+Behind the scenes, _document.createElement()_ is making use of the _HTMLLIElement_ constructor and the factory pattern to create list item elements.
 The global _document_ object has a reference to the li object so it has not gone out of scope to be garbage collected.

-Now what happens when I replace the innerHTML of #people-container?
+Now what happens when I replace the _innerHTML_ of _#people-container_?
 Let's find out.

 ```js
 (function() {